-Having coined the phrase, “Digital Response Marketing”, Marc seeks to continue to raise the art and science of digital marketing to a new level, where every company and organization becomes adept at knowing what it takes to be successful at attracting eyeballs, driving traffic, uncovering new prospects, creating conversations, and ultimately, understanding online behaviors and cultures through the usage of social media and social media marketing.
+For the past 15 years, Marc has been seeking to raise the art and science of digital marketing and social media to a new level, where every company and organization becomes adept at understanding what it takes to be successful at attracting eyeballs through simple SEO practices, driving traffic and uncovering new prospects through SMO lead generation, or creating conversations from social media best practices, and ultimately, understanding online behaviors and cultures through the usage of social media, social media marketing and community.

-Marc has been showing companies “the way” for almost 13 years in various capacities He’s held positions ranging from his current position as Principal at DRMG to VP of Sales and Marketing at Marblejar as well as one of the top Sales and Marketing executives at CEI.
+Marc has been showing companies “the way” for almost 15 years in various capacities He’s held positions ranging from digital strategist to social media practice lead, to VP of sales and marketing, to also being a top sales and marketing exec at a software consulting company in Pittsburgh nsulting company in Pittsburgh, PA.

-Marc currently consults and contracts with numerous consumer product companies on how to achieve better results with their marketing, sales and online efforts; and frequently speaks, writes and evangelizes on how companies can do it better with social media, or just how they can be smarter about how they can get from point A to point B without too much pain.
+Marc frequently speaks, writes and evangelizes on how companies can do it better with digital marketing, or just how they can be smarter about going about it.

-If you would like Marc speak to your group on how to best utilize all that the web has to offer in regards to social media and online marketing, call him or email him.
-He can be reached at the following email address: marc.meyer23@gmail.com.
+If you would like Marc to speak to your group on how to best utilize all that the web has to offer in regards to digital, social and online marketing, email him.
+He can be reached at the following email address: marc.meyer@perkinelmer.com

 Yo, spaghetti-o!